-11. DISTRIBUTIONS TO MEMBER AGENCIES AND OTHER
+11. DISTRIBUTIONS TO MEMBER AGENCIES AND OTHERS

 As a result of the pandemic the board of directors passed a motion to cease their formal needs assessment and allocations process to member agencies for 2021 and focussed their efforts as the chosen agency to distribute the Federal Governments Emergency Community Support Fund (ECSR) payments, as well as The Federal Government's (NHSP) New Horizon's for Seniors Program.
 Designated pledges made by donors throughout the year have been honoured as paid or payable as of the yearend date.
-For 2022 UWCKL awarded Community Capacity Grants to local agencies that applied and had programming/ needs the met the criteria for this funding allocation.
+For 2022 and 2023 UWCKL awarded Community Capacity and Collaborative Matching Grants to local agencies that applied and had programming/ needs that met the criteria for this funding allocation.